For Russell Wilson, it’s more Monday night mastery in Seahawks’ victory; for Kirk Cousins, more misery

 Cousins is now 0-8 all-time on Monday night.

 The Seahawks improved to 9-0 in December primetime games under Pete Carroll.
-That includes a victory over the Vikings at CenturyLink in December 2018 at CenturyLink.
+That includes a victory over the Vikings at CenturyLink in December 2018.

 Cousins came into the game leading the NFL with a passer rating of 114.8, with Wilson close behind at 112.1.
 Cousins finished 22 of 28 passes for 276 yards with two touchdowns and one interception.

+The Seahawks didn’t have any sacks Monday but they were credited with seven QB hits, four pass breakups and three total takeaways.

+“He made some good plays,” Vikings coach Mike Zimmer said of Cousins.
+“He was under duress a few times but made good plays.
+He moved in the pocket pretty well.
+He got the ball out under some tough situations.The one route that got intercepted there at the end, the guy kind of sat on the route.”

 That interception came on the first play of the fourth quarter a diving play from Seattle cornerback Tre Flowers at the Vikings’ 25-yard line.